yoshito-n-students/layered_hardware/README.md

 * frequency of control step (reading from the layers, updating the controllers, and writing to the layers) in Hz

 ___~use_expected_period___ (bool, default: false)
-* if true, the node uses the expected control cycle time instead of the actual when reading from/writing from the layers
+* if true, the node uses the expected control cycle time instead of the actual when reading from/writing to the layers
 * useful as workaround for clock jump

 ___~layers___ (string array, required)